 “I didn’t have a plan for life, well I’ve never had a plan for life.”

-But, Charles is a man who’s more than capable of reinvention.
+But, Waterstreet is a man who’s more than capable of reinvention.

 A publican’s son turned physics and chemistry prodigy, turned hippy, turned ‘controversial criminal barrister’, defending expansive collections of names many wouldn’t touch.
 The eye of the public has long watched over him, as if permanently conjoined to the adjective ‘high-profile’.